jkasuya/JKASUYA.github.io/projects/project-1.md

 This was a group project.
 My partner for this project was Matthew Yamaguchi.
 My specific role on this project was to create the hitboxes for the objects and the bird.
 I was also responsible for randomizing the obstacles.
 It was a lot of trial and error, as the bird died too early in some cases, and didn't die at all in other cases.

+Through this project, one of the skills that had to be utilized was teamwork.
+I thought Matt and I worked very well together and we ended up helping each other debug the parts we needed help with.
+He helped a lot with the design and implementation of the different states of the bird, while I did a lot of the math and calculations.

 Here is some code that illustrates how the hitboxes were calculated:

 ```js